UBC-biol525D/UBC-biol525D.github.io/Topic_6/README.md

 STAR --help

 ```
-That should access the STAR executable and print a bunch of help text to the screen.
+That should access the STAR manual, printing it to screen

 ## Build a genome index